Climate migration: Africa

+Middle East

+The Middle East is combatting a severe refugee crisis and climate change is set to be influential in creating even more refugees.
+The leading country in the refugee crisis is Syria, largely due to social conflict.
+Since 2011, over 14 million Syrians have been displaced.
+The drought between 2007 and 2010 played a role in exacerbating the Syrian conflict.
+This period experienced the most severe drought on record, leading to significant agricultural setbacks and prompting numerous farming households to relocate to cities.
+The drought acted as a catalyst, leading to the Syrian civil war.
+Such environmental stresses have underscored the idea that many Syrians can be viewed as climate migrants, given that climatic factors indirectly fueled the onset of the Syrian civil war.
+Back-to-back unprecedented droughts plagued Syrian farmers from 2006 to 2011, resulting in mass migrations from the countryside to the cities where existing infrastructure came under strain.
+Over one million Syrians have fled the country since the war began, largely resettling in neighboring Turkey.
+Severe flooding in Pakistan caused massive internal migration in 2022.

+Another cause of environmental distress in the Middle East is extreme heat.
+With its hot desert climate, the Middle east is predicted to reach summertime temperatures as high as 46 °C by 2050.
+These soaring temperatures have already occurred, although rarely, and have labeled parts of the Middle East as unlivable for humans.
+Such extreme conditions are expected to increase the number of climate migrants, as people search for cooler and more habitable regions.

 Asia and the Pacific

-According to the Internal Displacement Monitoring Centre, more than 42 million people were displaced in Asia and the Pacific triggered by sudden onset natural hazards during 2010 and 2011, more than twice the population of Sri Lanka.
+According to the Internal Displacement Monitoring Centre, more than 42 million people were displaced in Asia and the Pacific triggered by sudden onset natural hazards during 2010 and 2011.
 This figure includes those displaced by storms, floods, and heat and cold waves.
 Still others were displaced by drought and sea-level rise.
 Most of those compelled to leave their homes eventually returned when conditions improved, but an undetermined number became migrants, usually within their country, but also across national borders.

-Climate-induced migration is a highly complex issue which needs to be understood as part of global migration dynamics.
-Migration typically has multiple causes, and environmental factors are intertwined with other social and economic factors, which themselves can be influenced by environmental changes.
-The United Nations High Commissioner for Refugees (UNHCR) recognized that climate change and environmental harm frequently “interact[] with other drivers of displacement” that fit into the established refugee definition.
 A 2012 Asian Development Bank study argues that climate-induced migration should be addressed as part of a country's development agenda, given the major implications of migration on economic and social development.
 The report recommends interventions both to address the situation of those who have migrated, as well as those who remain in areas subject to environmental risk.
 It says: "To reduce migration compelled by worsening environmental conditions, and to strengthen the resilience of at-risk communities, governments should adopt policies and commit financing to social protection, livelihoods development, basic urban infrastructure development, and disaster risk management."

-Additionally, it is maintained that the poor populate areas that are most at risk for environmental destruction and climate change, including coastlines, flood-lines, and steep slopes.
-As a result, climate change threatens areas already suffering from extreme poverty.
-"The issue of equity is crucial.
-Climate affects us all, but does not affect us all equally," UN Secretary-General Ban Ki-moon told delegates at a climate conference in Indonesia.
-Africa is also one of the world regions where environmental displacement is critical largely due to droughts and other climate-related eventualities.